-Talking of features, there are a few that Microsoft Teams introduced in this version, which includes Location Sharing and Safe.
-The location sharing can help users to know where you are and whether or not you are available to meet up.
-The Safe is also a crucial feature that can store confidential user information, including login information, Wi-Fi passwords, login information, and even the reward numbers.
-The new Teams is also loaded with the end-to-end encryption coupled with and two-factor authentication for added security.
+Talking of features, there are a few that Microsoft Teams introduced in this version, which include Location Sharing and Safe.
+Location sharing can help users to know where you are and whether or not you are available to meet up.
+The Safe is also a crucial feature that can store confidential user information, including login information, Wi-Fi passwords, login information, and even reward numbers.
+The new Teams is also loaded with end-to-end encryption coupled with and two-factor authentication for added security.

 Like all the family messaging apps, the Teams also has a unique dashboard feature.
 It’s a page for a chat where all the Teams chat information is stored and where users can navigate to access the shared data.
 There are various categories as well – media, calendar, files, location, etc.

 Most people are working from home, and they are coordinating a lot for group events and everything.
-The general users include students studying from home, busy mom organizing their e-kitties, to even scout troops and discussing fantasy football league.
+The general users include students studying from home, busy moms organizing their e-kitties, even scouting troops, and discussing fantasy football leagues.
 This version of Teams is for everyone out there looking to communicate effectively with others in the group.

 While that being said, it is essential to note that this version of Teams is a replacement for Skype.
 It is because millions of current skype users rely on the app for video and meeting needs.
 The positioning of Teams apps comes more as an evolution for the communication that does more than mere chatting and video calling.
 Skype is instead a purpose-built app, unlike Teams that are more comprehensive.